-Both the belief that life on earth was started by God (Creation), and the belief that life began on its own and evolved into higher life forms over a long period of time (Evolution), are hotly-contested issues.
+Both the belief that life on earth was started by God (“creation”), and the belief that life began on its own and evolved into higher life forms over a long period of time (“evolution”), are hotly-contested issues.
 Even within the sphere of creationism itself, there are two major debates: whether God created the universe, earth, plants, animals, and people in six, literal 24-hour days (“young-earth” view), or whether He created all of it in six long epochs or “age-days” of time (“old-earth” view).
-The controversy concerning the timing of the Creation revolves primarily around the meaning of the word “day” (which, in Hebrew is yōm) in
+The main controversy concerning the timing of the Creation seems, primarily, to revolve around the meaning of the word “day” (which, in Hebrew is yōm) in

-I believe that God, the Creator, created the entire seen and unseen universe and everything in it (including the heavens and the earth, as well as all life).
+I believe that God, the Creator, created the entire seen and unseen universe and everything in it—including the heavens and the earth, as well as all life.
 As such, the remainder of this commentary will deal mainly with my views of and ideas about the Creation.
 Other related issues, as well as outside sources regarding Creation and Evolution, are included in the final two sections, other issues and other sources, of Part 2.
+For those who feel that the first two chapters of Genesis have points of contradiction between them, read Genesis 1 vs. Genesis 2.

 God created the heavens (entire universe and heaven itself) and the earth, and then everything on the earth